hyperspy/hyperspy/doc/user_guide/io.rst

-Reading the sole Nexus dataset within a Nexus file:
+Reading a Nexus file a single Nexus dataset:

 .. code-block:: python